GitPro10/temp/README.md

 ```

 ## Config
 Pass new configs inside the class to config some extra things.
-It's optional because some common entries already included in the scraper to use without any problem.
+It's optional because some common configs already included in the scraper to use without any problem.

 ### Insert new entries
 You can insert new entries in the scraper, then you can scrape items from that website just like default entries.